Pneumococcal polysaccharide conjugate vaccine, 13-valent adsorbed

 - skin rash, itchy spots or red lumps on the skin, also called hives

 - itchiness, hives or rash over the body

 - joint or muscle pain

 - swelling of the glands in the neck, armpit or groin

 These side effects are usually mild.

-If any of the following happen, tell your doctor or pharmacist immediately or go to Accident and Emergency at your nearest hospital:
+the following happen, tell your doctor or pharmacist immediately or go to Accident and Emergency at your nearest hospital:

 - allergic reaction such as rash, itching or hives on the skin, swelling of the face, lips, tongue or other parts of the body, shortness of breath or trouble breathing

 - a seizure or convulsion, which may be accompanied by a very high temperature.
 Symptoms may include rapid uncontrollable shaking of the body, loss of muscle control, drooling, sudden changes in mood or behaviour.

 - rapid, shallow breathing, cold, clammy skin, a rapid, weak pulse, dizziness, weakness and fainting